 1. What is the difference between sperm and egg cells?

 Sperm are male reproductive cells or male gametes produced in the male reproductive organs known as the testes whereas egg cells are ovum (ova), female gametes produced in the female reproductive organs called ovaries.
 Both of them differ in their structure, however, these come together to fuse and form a zygote that results into a new organism.

 It is the fusion of two gametes, one from male and another from female in humans that lead to the development of a new individual offspring or organism.
 In humans, sexual reproduction is the process where the cycle of fertilization and development of new offspring takes place.
-Other terms used for fertilization in different organisms include insemination, pollination, syngamy, impregnation and generative fertilization.
+Other terms used for fertilisation in different organisms include insemination, pollination, syngamy, impregnation and generative fertilisation.

 A diploid cell is formed when the nucleus of both the sperm (haploid) and an egg (haploid) fuse.
 A diploid cell is also called zygote.

-It is the artificially done fertilization process where introduction of sperm into female's uterine cavity or female’s cervix is performed deliberately to achieve pregnancy.
+It is the artificially done fertilisation process where introduction of sperm into a female's uterine cavity or female’s cervix is performed deliberately to achieve pregnancy.
 It is also in vivo fertilisation which is an alternative to achieve a new offspring other than sexual intercourse.